Rural Homes

 Ground source systems

 Installation costs reflect this complexity, ranging from £16,000-£31,000 for horizontal systems to £23,000-£49,000 for vertical boreholes.
 The first borehole typically costs £18,000, with additional holes adding £4,000-£5,000 each.
-Despite higher upfront costs, running costs are approximately 30% lower than air source systems, providing long-term savings for suitable properties.
+Despite higher upfront costs, running costs are approximately 30% lower than air source systems, which adds up over time.

 Water source options